everslick/z4ctrl/README.md

 	6 ... projector not connected

 Setting *argument* to *help* or omitting it will print a list of possible arguments to the given *command*.
+When started in *server* mode z4ctrl will fork to the background an wait for UDP packets on port 1541 in the form "command argument" (without quotes).